oracle-livelabs/database/dms-online/introduction/introduction.md

 # Introduction

 The labs in this workshop will walk you through all the steps to get started using Oracle Cloud Infrastructure (OCI) Database Migration (DMS).
-You will provision a Virtual Cloud Network (VCN), an Oracle Database 19c instance, and an Oracle Autonomous Database (ADB) instance and deploy a GoldenGate instance from marketplace to perform a database migration using DMS.
+You will provision a Virtual Cloud Network (VCN), an Oracle Database 19c instance, and an Oracle Autonomous Database (ADB) instance to perform a database migration using DMS.

 With DMS we make it quick and easy for you to migrate databases from on-premises, Oracle or third-party cloud into Oracle databases on OCI.